miguel-faria/deep_rl/README.md

-# Toolbox for Deep RL with easy integration of environments that follow OpenAI Gym format
+## Deep RL Toolbox

-This toolbox allows for the easy implementation of deep rl algorithms
+This toolbox allows for the easy implementation of deep RL algorithms in OpenAI-esque environments